 The Pros and Cons of Fat Transfer

-Moving fat from your hips and thighs and injecting it into your face, breasts or bottom may seem like a dream come true—and for some, it is.
-The process, called fat transfer or fat grafting, involves removing fat from one part of the body via a gentle liposuction and then injecting it elsewhere.
-It works well all over the body but is most commonly used on the face to enhance cheeks, to fill hollow lower eyelids, and/or build up areas that have lost volume due to aging.
-It’s also commonly used to plump up bottoms and to increase breast size and improve breast shape.
+Moving fat from your hips and thighs and injecting it into your face, breasts, or bottom may seem like a dream come true—and for some, it is.
+Fat transfer, or fat grafting, involves removing fat from one part of the body using gentle liposuction and injecting it elsewhere.
+It works well throughout the body but is most commonly used on the face to enhance a person’s cheeks, fill hollow lower eyelids, or build up areas that have lost volume due to aging.
+It’s also commonly used to plump up bottoms, increase breast size, and improve breast shape.

 Traditional plastic surgery with implants requires an incision, creating a “pocket,” and placing the implant into that pocket before stitching to finish.
 In fat transfer, there is only a small incision and almost no cutting, says Dr. Paul Lubitz.
 Injecting into smaller areas of the face, like the cheeks, lower eyelid hollows, and lips will cost less since you’ll only need a partial liposuction.

 So-called “lunchtime” filler procedures like Juvederm that plump up the lips and cheeks require no downtime or special care afterward.
-Fat transfer involves minimal downtime and normally less swelling than Hyaluronic Acid Fillers.
-Bruising may be equally present with both procedures.
+Fat transfer involves minimal downtime and normally causes less swelling than Hyaluronic Acid Fillers; however, bruising may be equally present with both procedures.

 - Autologous fat (from your own body), as opposed to dermal fillers, replaces “like with like,” reducing the chance of allergic reactions to foreign substances.